nilesh0306/spring-boot-reactjs/spring-boot-reactjs-todolist/frontend/README.md

-# Listify React JS Frontend
+# TODO React JS Frontend
 This is the frontend of Listify that allows users to create, read, update, and delete todo items.
 The application uses the following technologies:

 - [React.js](https://react.dev/): A popular JavaScript library for building user interfaces.